KevinWorkman/HappyCoding/blog/_posts/2019-03-03-stack-overflow-culture-wars.md

 Check out the scores of some of these questions to get an idea of the community's reaction.

 Another criticism of Stack Overflow is that it feels especially unwelcoming to people from under-represented groups in computer science.
-[Here](https://medium.com/@glitterwitch/stack-overflow-s-developer-survey-analysis-hurts-women-ec4d568e2352) and [here](http://www.banane.com/2012/06/20/there-are-no-women-on-stackoverflow-or-are-there/) are articles discussing the experience women have on Stack Overflow, and [here](https://meta.stackoverflow.com/questions/309908/declining-numbers-of-women-in-programming-what-can-so-do-to-help) and [here](https://meta.stackexchange.com/questions/30411/what-can-stack-overflow-do-to-persuade-female-programmers-to-participate-more) are questions about it posted on Meta.
+[Medium - StackOverflow-dev-survey-hurts-women](https://medium.com/@glitterwitch/stack-overflow-s-developer-survey-analysis-hurts-women-ec4d568e2352) and [Banane - no-women-on-stackoverflow](http://www.banane.com/2012/06/20/there-are-no-women-on-stackoverflow-or-are-there/) are articles discussing the experience women have on Stack Overflow, and [StackOverflow - declining-number-of-women-in-programming](https://meta.stackoverflow.com/questions/309908/declining-numbers-of-women-in-programming-what-can-so-do-to-help) and [StackOverflow - Persuade-women-programmer-to-participate-more](https://meta.stackexchange.com/questions/30411/what-can-stack-overflow-do-to-persuade-female-programmers-to-participate-more) are questions about it posted on Meta.

 # The Unwelcoming